iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Non-Smooth Calculus/Monotonicity of Subgradient.md

 **Source**:

 It's obvious and I did it myself.
-For references, just take a look at the monotonicity at a coursenotes [UCLA Notes](http://www.seas.ucla.edu/~vandenbe/236C/lectures/subgradients.pdf) for more information.
+For references, just take a look at the monotonicity at a course notes [UCLA Notes](http://www.seas.ucla.edu/~vandenbe/236C/lectures/subgradients.pdf) for more information.

+---
+### **Heinz's Monotone Operator**
+#HEINZ Proposition 9.8 in his course notes, the proof is direct, similar to what we have in [[Gradient, Hessian Characterization of Convexity]].